 Accordion, Melodica (Folk, World Music)

 If you’re exploring folk or world music, free reed wind instrument types like the accordion and melodica might catch your ear.
-The accordion, with its distinctive, reedy sound, is central to European folk music, tango, and zydeco.
-The melodica, on the other hand, is a portable, hand-held keyboard instrument that produces sound by blowing air through a mouthpiece while pressing the keys.
+The finest accordion, with its distinctive, reedy sound, is central to European folk music, tango, and zydeco.
+The best melodicas, on the other hand, are portable, hand-held keyboard instruments that produce sound by blowing air through a mouthpiece while pressing the keys.

 Comparison of Acoustic vs Electronic Keyboards